 Can you have a holiday in your state?

-With the exception of Victoria, yes.
-In all other states, you can currently visit regional areas and stay in hotels or campgrounds within your own state.
+In all states, you can currently visit regional areas and stay in hotels or campgrounds within your own state.

-There are some remote communities in Queensland, Western Australia, South Australia and the Northern Territory that restrict access for non-essential visitors.
+But note, there are some remote communities in Queensland, Western Australia, South Australia and Northern Territory that restrict access for non-essential visitors.

-- NT has declared the greater Sydney region and the NSW city of Newcastle to be hotspots.
+- NT declared the Greater Sydney region and the NSW city of Newcastle as hotspots

-- Queensland said all of NSW is a hotspot and closed the borders to NSW.
+- Queensland said all of NSW is a hotspot and closed the border to NSW.